ltskinner/machine-learning/books/how_to_prove_it/3_PROOF_STRATEGIES.md

 - `goal`
   - a statement or proposition you are trying to demonstrate as true
   - occur throughout the proof

+## Tips n Tricks

+- 0. identify the goal
+- 1. identify the givens
+- 2. identify plain english logical statements
+  - identify "if/then" patterns immediately
+- 3. convert $\leq $ into $\gt $ with contrapositive (negate and invert $ \implies $ statements)

 | index | id | Grouping | Form | Keyword | Aux Structures | Why works? |
 | - | - | - | - | - | - | - |